dward2/BME547/Resources/virtual_machines.md

 a terminal editor for simple code changes are all that is really needed.
 However, if you want the ability to use an IDE, Windows is an option.

 Duke OIT allocates each student access to one virtual machine.
-In a new system started this year, I am also able to setup a certain number of VM reservations specific to this course which do not count against your regular student allocation of one virtual machine.
+I have also requested Linux virtual machine reservations to be available for each student in this course that will not count against your regular student allocation of one virtual machine.
 But, I do not know if this course-specific machine will be able to be kept after the end of the semester.